There are no available registration dates at this time.

-This class will meet online, Monday afternoons from 2 – 5pm EST for ten sessions.
+This class will meet online, Monday afternoons from 2-5pm ET for eight sessions.

 The mind map is a way to explore information related to a central theme—a word or image in the center of a blank page from which associations radiate.